 Each Spring, the hugely popular Sony World Photography Awards Exhibition, featuring the spectacular winning, shortlisted and commended images, is curated at the famous London landmark, Somerset House.
 Attracting around 30,000 visitors each year, featuring over 600 images and taking up both East and West wings of this magnificent building, the exhibition is a must-see event in London’s cultural calendar.

 Global exposure is given not only to the overall winners, but also to the shortlisted photographers in each category.

 - Potential to be included in international exhibitions

 - Inclusion in the annual Sony World Photography Awards book

 - Potential to work with Sony and other partners on a variety of projects

 The World Photography Organisation has a thriving online presence and engages with photography enthusiasts and professionals worldwide via its:

-A number of photographers connected to the awards are used across some of these platforms throughout the year – from a featured week on Instagram, to a showcase interview seen by millions, or the photographer’s latest show/news announced via our social platforms.
+The Awards’ photographers are showcased across these platforms throughout the year – from a featured week on Instagram, to a showcase interview seen by millions, or the photographer’s latest show/news announced via our social channels.

-The annual PR campaign for the awards' permeates all types of media and generates huge interest not only in the awards’ winners, but for those on the shortlist too.
-In 2016 the media campaign had a potential reach of 14,75 billion people.
-Coverage could be seen everywhere from the world’s highest circulation newspapers and most read websites to spreads in luxury magazines and key photographic trade titles.
+The annual press campaign for the Awards generates huge interest not only in the winners, but for those on the shortlist too.
+Coverage can be seen everywhere from the world’s highest circulation newspapers and most read websites to spreads in luxury magazines and key photographic trade titles.